Our Volunteers are the Heart of the House

-- Email your name to Haley Nelson, Director of Volunteers.
+- Email your name to Marc Seymour, Director of Volunteers.

 - Building Services volunteers will work very closely with our maintenance staff to complete facility repairs and upkeep tasks.
 The tasks are assigned based on the volunteers abilities and may include electrical work, HVAC periodic maintenance and filter changes, carpentry, home repairs, painting, tile work, plumbing, appliance repair and replacement and other tasks associated with keeping our Oak Street facilities in good repair.